On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: -buildings and their boundaries

 \subsection{Boundaries of buildings}

-Let $X$ be a building of type $\tld A_2$.
+Let $X$ be a building of type $\widetilde A_2$.
+Although we shall primarily view $X$ as a $2$-dimensional simplicial complex, we will occasionally refer to $X$ as a CAT($0$) metric space.
+Such a metric realization is obtained by giving each each of $X$ length~$1$, and endowing each $2$-simplex with the metric of a Euclidean equilateral triangle with side length~$1$.
 Since $X$ is a CAT($0$) space, its ideal boundary $\partial X$ is naturally endowed with the structure of a CAT($1$) space.
 The combinatorial nature of $X$ is such that $\partial X$ inherits a much finer structure, namely that of a compact projective plane, equipped with a family of natural measures.